9ae/ace/drabbles/ace_zaki_talks_ab_revenge.md

 A: A woman who was just trying to support her family?
 Ixan isn't a place like taht. sex workers have rights here.

 Z: Oh, you're new to Galei, aren't ya?
-This has not stopped being the land of law and prosperity.
-No longer the land of human rights. `pans to the Nunan slums` The state cares not for your sister, just like they care not for people like me! `grabs Ace's hand, and we see their skin tones`
+This has stopped being the land of law and prosperity.
+No longer the land of human rights. `pans to the Nunan slums` The state cares not for your cousin, just like they care not for people like me! `grabs Ace's hand, and we see their skin tones`